LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

 introcs-csharp-examples-master.
 We suggest you *rename the folder* simply ``examples`` to match the name of the Xamarin Studio solution it contains.

-There are various way to access our files.
+There are various ways to access our files.

 #.
 One way is to look at individual files from your download
    under our examples directory.